zeek/zeek-docs/scripting/usage.rst

 adding an ``&is_used`` attribute to the original definition.
 If the determination is indeed incorrect, that represents a bug in Zeek's analysis, so something to report via the Issue Tracker.

-You can run the above analysis on not just variables but also record fields by specifying ``-uu``.
-This takes much longer, and flags points in the installed scripts that have potential usage problems.
-It can however be worth trying, and confining your assessment of what it flags to your own scripts rather than the installed ones, as these can represent hard-to-find bugs.